A COMPLETE GUIDE ON STARTING REAL ESTATE WEBSITE DEVELOPMENT

 In a modern world, when even the biggest companies can be hacked, users' data leak protection is another significant feature that should be implemented before the site launch.
 Especially when it comes to integration with payment systems.
 It’s recommended to look for senior backend specialists who have experience in enhancing security.

+True, home buying apps are trending, but it doesn’t mean that you should go to the iOS and Android developers to create a real estate listing directory.
+For example, Zillow has its apps in the Apple App Store and Google Play, but almost all users had registered on the website first and actively used it before installing the application on their smartphones.
+What’s better for your business: a real estate website or an app?
+Maybe both?
 Considering a huge volume of data, including photos, videos, and thousands of landlords, realtors, and investor profiles, it is strongly recommended to start setting up a real estate website with a responsive mobile version.
 You can always release iOS and Android apps later, taking into account features you can skip or add.

 Another point to consider before you make your own real estate website is the price of the development.
 In case you decide to create apps as well, costs will rise twice or even triple.